Search Engine Optimisation or SEO is one of the key things that every blogger must know when they start.

 And most of the “SEO experts” use one tool or the other for explaining!

-But are they worth it? and should you buy them?
+But are these SEO tools worth it? and should you buy them?

 No, SEO tools are not at all worth the money you invest.
 Because they are inaccurate and rather expensive.
 The data provided by almost every other SEO tool today are all imprecise.
 Moreover, these tools are on the expensive side and will cost you a significant amount of money every month.